-On March 1, 2016, a second amendment to the TMC Mineral Lease amended the termination clause in the lease to:
+On March 1, 2016, a second amendment to the TMC Mineral Lease amended the termination clause in the lease to provide for:

-- (i) Termination will be automatic if there is a lack of a written financial commitment to fund the proposed 3,000 barrel per day production facility prior to March 1, 2018. - (ii) Cessation of operations or inadequate production due to increased operating costs or decreased marketability and production is not restored to 80% of capacity within six months of such cessation. - (iii) The proposed 3,000 barrel per day plant fails to produce a minimum of 80% of its rated capacity for at least 180 calendar days during the lease year commencing July 1, 2020 plus any extension periods. - (iv) The lessee may surrender the lease with 30 days written notice. - (v) Breach of material terms of the lease, the lessor will inform the lessee in writing and the lessee will have 30 days to cure financial breaches and 150 days to cure any other non-monetary breach.
+- Automatic termination if there is a lack of a written financial commitment to fund the proposed 3,000 barrel per day production facility prior to March 1, 2018; - (ii) Termination following cessation of operations or inadequate production due to increased operating costs or decreased marketability if production is not restored to 80% of capacity within six months of such cessation: - (iii) Termination if the proposed 3,000 barrel per day plant fails to produce a minimum of 80% of its rated capacity for at least 180 calendar days during the lease year commencing July 1, 2020 plus any extension periods; - (iv) The ability of the lessee to surrender the lease with 30 days written notice; and - (v) A remedial provision whereby upon written notice by the lesser to the lessee of a breach of any material term of the lease, the lessor will inform the lessee in writing and the lessee will have 30 days to cure financial breaches and 150 days to cure any other non-monetary breaches.

-The term of the lease was extended by the termination clause, providing a written commitment is obtained to fund the 3,000 barrel per day proposed plant.
+The term of the lease was extended by the termination clause, provided that a written commitment is obtained to fund the 3,000 barrel per day proposed plant.
 The Company is required to produce a minimum average daily quantity of bitumen, crude oil and/or bitumen products, for a minimum of 180 days during each lease year and 600 days in three consecutive lease years, of:

-- (i) By July 1, 2016 plus any extension periods, 80% of 100 barrels per day. - (ii) By July 1, 2018 plus any extension periods, 80% of 1,500 barrels per day. - (iii) By July 1, 2020, plus any extension periods, 80% of 3,000 barrels per day.
+- (i) By July 1, 2016 plus any extension periods, 80% of 100 barrels per day; - (ii) By July 1, 2018 plus any extension periods, 80% of 1,500 barrels per day and - (iii) By July 1, 2020, plus any extension periods, 80% of 3,000 barrels per day.